 The fingers of this glove have Screen Grab technology to control your touchscreen devices with any finger.
 The palm has a “sticky grip,” to keep your trekking or ski poles from slipping as you hike.
 The Burton Glove has Ergonomic Pre-Curved Fingers for greater dexterity.
 You’ll also find a heater/vent pocket in the back of the gloves.
 There are 2 cinch points: first at the wrist and then at the end of the gauntlet cuff.
 In addition, you’ll find a removable wrist leash that ensures that your gloves stay attached to you.

-Each pair of Burton Gloves and Mittens includes a removable liner four-way stretch fleece gloves that are also touchscreen compatible.
-That means you can wear them alone or together for greater levels of warmth.
+Each pair of Burton Gloves includes a removable liner four-way stretch fleece gloves that are also touchscreen compatible.
+That means you can wear these cold weather hiking gloves alone or together for greater levels of warmth.
 You can even machine wash these gloves when they get dirty.
 Lastly, these gloves come with a lifetime warranty.

 PROS and CONS of the Burton GORE-TEX Gloves